Introduction

 At the end of the report, TETC noted key takeaways from the evaluation of the four data providers which are quoted below:

-Since the drafting of this report, a few things have changed at AirSage:
+Since the publication of this report, several updates have taken place at AirSage:

 Methodology: Data Sources and Travel Modes